aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

 ## Downloading and Building

-Open up a terminal on the DeepRacer device and run the following commands as root user.
+Open a terminal on the DeepRacer device and run the following commands as the root user.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS2 installation:

         sudo su